BurakYs/Spitfire-Launcher/README.md

 ## Good to Know

-On first install, a blue SmartScreen warning may appear.
-This is because the app is unsigned, as code signing is expensive.
-You can click on "Run Anyway" and continue the installation.
+On first install, SmartScreen may show a blue warning.
+This happens because the launcher isn’t code‑signed (as signing is expensive).
+You can safely click "Run anyway" to continue the installation.

 Settings are stored in: